Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Introduction

-This paper explores the possibility of energy transfer analysis using operator eigenmodes with the adjoint-based Galerkin model and analyzes the energy transfer of transient flows.
+This paper explores the possibility of energy transfer analysis using linear operator eigenmodes with the projection-based model and analyzes the energy transfer of transient flows.
+As an example of a transient process, we consider the two-dimensional flow around a circular cylinder, which evolves from a steady flow to an unsteady regime and eventually saturates into a periodic flow.
 The manuscript is organized as follows.
 Section \ref{sec2} describes the preparation strategy for the dataset used in mode extraction.
-This dataset is prepared through numerical simulations and incorporates time-stepping GSA \citep{Ohmichi_D, Ranjan_2020}.
-Additionally, a novel method is introduced for efficiently extracting modes from time-varying operators in transient flows.
-Section \ref{sec3} derives a low-dimensional model based on the eigenmodes of the operators and formulates energy transfer equations for analyzing the energy transfer and budget of transient flows.
-Section \ref{sec4} deals with linear processes in which modes grow or decay from the steady field in two-dimensional cylinder flow covered by the GSA.
-The energy transfer analysis, using the equations developed in section \ref{sec3}, is applied to these linearly growing modes.
-Section \ref{sec5} extends the analysis to nonlinear mode growth, investigating energy transfer and budget in flows that grow beyond the linear region around the steady flow.
+Additionally, a novel method is introduced for efficiently extracting modes from time-varying linear operators in transient flows.
+In Section \ref{sec4}, the modal extraction method for transient processes introduced in Section \ref{sec2} is applied to the flow past a circular cylinder.
+Section \ref{sec3} derives a phase-averaged ROM based on the eigenmodes of the time-varying linear operators and formulates energy transfer equations for analyzing the energy transfer and budget of transient flows.
+In Section \ref{sec5}, the phase-averaged ROM derived in Section \ref{sec3} is applied to analyze the energy budget in both linear and nonlinear transient processes of the flow past a circular cylinder.
 Section \ref{sec6} summarizes the main findings of this study.